maxnd/mxMarkEdit/README.md

 The markers cannot be escaped as far as the formatting of mxMarkEdit is concerned.
 Pandoc should instead manage them properly.

+To have a Markdown document properly exported in other formats with Pandoc, the paragraphs must be separated by an empty line, except in the lists, numbered or not.

 When a paragraph starts with a list heading (`*`, `+`, `-` or a number followed by a dot and a space), the `Return` key creates a new paragraph with the same heading.
 The numbered lists are properly renumbered if necessary.

 ## Titles and todo list